Our Themed Voyages

 The Mighty Mississippi: Full-Length Mississippi River Voyage

 Have you ever wondered what this country looked like to its early explorers and pioneers?
-Traveling on the Mississippi and its tributaries aboard the elegant American Queen, you will be transported back in time to an era of leisurely and romantic travel.
-Storybook American towns and vibrant, bustling cities combine with the sweeping panoramas and deep blue lakes which inspired the works of Mark Twain.
-Authentic America is out there just waiting to be explored and after back-to-back weeks cruising amidst the Antebellum charms and gracious style of the American Queen, you will forever be changed.
+Traveling on the Mighty Mississippi and its tributaries aboard the iconic American Queen or the all-suite American Duchess, you will be transported back in time to an era of leisurely and romantic travel.
+Storybook American towns and vibrant, bustling cities provide a bit of excitement between peaceful fields of gold, majestic, soaring mountains and high bluffs which inspired the works of Mark Twain.
+There is no better way to see America than from the perspective of the river, for the river has played a tremendous role in the shaping of this beautiful country and the lives of the people who inhabit it.
+After extensively cruising amidst the charms and gracious style of our unique vessels, you will forever be changed.

 Holiday - Christmas Markets